Piya Rangrezz

 Piya Rangrezz is an Indian television series that premiered on Life OK from 27 April 2015 to 26 May 2016.
 The series was produced by Sphere Origins and was set in Uttar Pradesh.
-It starred Gaurav S Bajaj, Kirtida Mistry, Narayani Shastri and Kanwar Dhillon.
+It starred Gaurav S Bajaj, Keertida Mistry, Narayani Shastri and Kanwar Dhillon.

 Plot

 Sher Singh, a powerful young man, is madly in love with a shy and soft-spoken Shraddha.
 He will do anything to win her love even if it means fighting his mother with whom he shares a strong bond.